zhizhizhizhizhi/tp/docs/UserGuide.md

 #### <a name="end"></a>3.2.5.
 End Test : `end`

 Ends the round of vocabulary testing.
+Can be entered anytime during the quiz and the quiz will be graded according to the number of questions completed at that point.

 Format: `end`